Save The 100 Club Benefit Concert: Souvenir programme

 Artist Sir Peter Blake designed the cover and pull-out poster for a 16 page high-gloss souvenir programme which was sold on the night to raise further monies for the club.
 The first cover Blake had designed for a club since Sgt.
 Pepper's was described as "bold and striking".
 The programme also includes previously unavailable photographs of some of the performances that have taken place at the 100 Club, which were derived from the club's private collection that hangs on the walls of the club.
 A message from The Rolling Stones was included on the overside of the pull-out poster alongside images of their performance at the club for a memorial concert in honour of their pianist and road manager Ian Stewart.
 Eric Clapton, Pete Townshend and Jeff Beck joined in and appear in the photographs, the use of which Mick Jagger and Keith Richards personally approved.
-The programme has become a much sought after collectors item.
+The programme has become a much sought-after collector's item.